How to Set Up a Winning Sales Cadence For Prospecting

 Keep on sharing useful content and attempt to be a resource for them.

 This could go on for a while depending on your tenacity.
-It takes an average of 6 to 8 touches to generate a viable sales lead, so the sequence above wouldn’t be a bad way to start if you just need to get your activity numbers in.
+It takes an average of 6 to 8 touches to generate a viable sales lead, so the cadence above wouldn’t be a bad way to start if you just need to get your activity numbers in.
 But there’s also nothing inherently special or unique about it, either.
 It isn’t personalized to a specific industry, company size, or any other factors.

 Establish Company Size